Long-term Causal Inference Under Persistent Confounding via Data Combination: Estimation and Inference

 where

 \end{theorem}

-\Cref{thm: dist-dr} shows that if both bridge function estimators are consistent (\ie, $\tilde h = h_0$ and $\tilde q = q_0$), and the product of their convergence rates is $o(n^{-1/2})$, then the doubly robust treatment effect estimator $\hat\tau_\dr$ is asymptotically normal with a closed-form asymptotic variance.
-One can easily estimate this asymptotic variance by plugging estimates into all unknowns therein.
-In the following theorem, we show that this asymptotic variance actually attains the efficiency lower bound.
+\Cref{thm: dist-dr} shows that if both bridge function estimators are consistent (i.e., $\tilde h = h_0$ and $\tilde q = q_0$), and the product of their convergence rates {in terms of one strong-metric error and one weak-metric error} is $o(n^{-1/2})$, then the doubly robust treatment effect estimator $\hat\tau_\dr$ is asymptotically normal with a closed-form asymptotic variance. {Note that the rate condition is weaker than requiring the product of two strong-metric error rates to be $o(n^{-1/2})$.} We can easily estimate this asymptotic variance by plugging estimates into all unknowns therein:

+where $\hat\pi_E$ and $\hat\pi_O$ are sample frequency estimates for $\Prb{A=1\mid G=E}$ and $\Prb{A=1\mid G=O}$ respectively.
+Then we can accordingly construct confidence intervals. \begin{theorem}[Confidence Interval] Under conditions in \Cref{thm: dist-dr}, the confidence interval